 All students who are accepted into the UB Program must be from disadvantaged backgrounds.
 This includes students from low-income families, and first generation students.
 Students with disabilities, homeless youths, and those in foster care are also eligible to receive assistance through this program.

-Recommendations from social workers, local educations, or clergy are used as a basis for selecting students.
-Any student who thinks they are eligible for academic and financial assistance through the UB Program should contact their school’s guidance counselor to find out more details.
+Social workers, local educations, or clergy recommendations are the basis for selecting students.
+Any student who thinks they are eligible for academic and financial assistance through the TRIO Upward Bound Program should contact their school’s guidance counselor to find out more details.

 Requirements for Receiving Ongoing Assistance through the UB Program